If the recent drama about the European Super League got you discouraged about the state…

 This video of my poster might help more:

 One confusing note: the official name of what we all call “non-league football” is the National League System.
 It’s a nationwide system of leagues which aren’t in the Football League, so they are non-league … leagues.
 Let’s move on.

 Non-League day started as an idea from a man named James Doe, who has an amazing blog called The London Football Guide.
 And he tells the basic story very well:

 Originally it was intended to be an attempt to reach out to fans of the big clubs to get them to come and try out a non-league game for the first time but it’s transformed into more of a general celebration of all things at this level and also a chance for clubs to raise funds, not only for themselves, but also a number of charities.

-For this year, the ninth anniversary, some 100 clubs are participating by doing all sorts of fun things to bring folks out and show them a good time.
+For this year, dozens of clubs are participating by doing all sorts of fun things to bring folks out and show them a good time.
 Funds raised are going to support Prostate Cancer UK.

 As always, it coincides with an international break, when the Premier League and Championship both take the weekend off.

-For a whole bunch more on this year’s Non-League Day, check out the post on The London Football Guide.
+For a whole bunch more on this year’s Non-League Day, check out their website and follow them on Twitter.